 We specially select soybeans grown with the good quality water of the rice-producing region of Ojiya City, Niigata Prefecture, and which can be traced to their production and distribution processes.
 In addition, our flavored fried tofu created with unique technology, such as a vacuum cooking method, has been praised by our customers as a “fluffy and delicious fried tofu with a nostalgic flavor”, and this is currently being used in convenience stores’ and supermarkets’ inari-zushi (sushi wrapped in fried tofu).
 Other products include kizami-age (shredded deep-fried tofu) and kitsune-age (deep fried tofu) which are used in kitsune-udon (wheat udon noodles topped with deep-fried tofu) and soba buckwheat noodles.

 Wholly-owned by “Nichiyo Co., Ltd.”, this company develops food and foodstuffs in China.
-Under a cooperative system between “Warabeya Nichiyo Co., Ltd.” and the daily manufacturer, “Beijing Want-Yang Foods LTD.”, which is a Taiwanese joint venture company, this company provides high-value food and foodstuffs.
+Under a cooperative system between “Warabeya Nichiyo International Co., Ltd.” and the daily manufacturer, “Beijing Want-Yang Foods LTD.”, which is a Taiwanese joint venture company, this company provides high-value food and foodstuffs.
 It has entered into contracts with powerful major foodstuff and food manufacturers backed with Japanese, Chinese and Thai capital to procure and provide high-quality food and foodstuffs.
 Its main business partner is convenience stores, and it also provides products to restaurants, mass retailers and supermarkets in China.

 |Company name||NICHIYO CO., LTD.|